Menu

 To be eligible for equity release, you must be an outright homeowner over the age of 55.
 If you have a mortgage remaining on your property, some equity release providers will arrange a lump sum payment, provided part of the cash released is used to pay off the remaining balance on your mortgage.

-Most plans require homes to be valued at a minimum of £70,000, offering around 14% to 19% LTV (loan to value) ratios, and have a minimum lump sum payment of £10,000 if you’re using a lifetime mortgage, which is the most common type of equity release.
+Most plans require homes to be valued at a minimum of £70,000, offer around 14% to 19% LTV (loan to value) ratios, and have a minimum lump sum payment of £10,000 if you’re using a lifetime mortgage, the most common type of equity release.
 The alternative to a lifetime mortgage is a home reversion plan.

 With a home reversion plan, you’d sell a percentage of your home equity to a plan provider.
-However, they usually only pay a percentage of the market value, meaning you’d be selling part of your home equity for way below its current market value.
-This can be as low as 20%, so it isn’t as popular as lifetime mortgages.
+However, they usually only pay a percentage of the market value, meaning you’d be part of the sale of your home equity for way below its current market value.
+This can be as low as 20%, making it less popular than lifetime mortgages.

 Lifetime mortgages will release a percentage of your home equity.
 The older you are, the higher the percentage of your property wealth you can release.

 The highest percentages are paid to those over 90 years of age, with some equity release plans for over 75s releasing as much as 40% of your property wealth either as a tax-free lump sum or as a one-off smaller payment, followed by partial payments up to a pre-determined amount.
-This is referred to as a Lifetime Mortgage with Drawdown.
+This is referred to as a Lifetime Mortgage with a Drawdown feature.

 Each plan provider has different rates they’ll pay, various interest rates, and qualification criteria, including the types of properties they’ll accept as security.